Supporting Women At Work

 ‘to act as a liaising body [to] refer women to unions and raise matters of particular concern to women with union officials’ (Murphy, 1996).

-Indeed, it was envisaged that one of the important roles the WWC SA would play was that of improving communication between working women and unions and increasing female union membership (Murphy, 1996).
+Indeed, it was envisaged that one of the important roles the WWC SA would play was that of improving communication between working women and unions and increasing female union population (Murphy, 1996).
 Instrumental to the beginnings of the WWC SA was also the (then) Women’s Advisor to the Premier and inaugural WWC SA Management Committee Chairperson, Ms Deborah McCulloch.
 The Management Committee saw its charter as incorporating:

 ‘… new ideas and styles of management, organising and proselytising … into the running of the Centre’ (Murphy, 1996).